lexpostma/Rickies/Roadmap.md

 -   [ ] Improve accessibility.
 -   [ ] Fix contrast of scrollbar.
 -   [x] Add host signatures to The Bill of Rickies.
--   [ ] Replace some bitmap assets with vector version
+-   [ ] Replace some bitmap assets with vector version.
 -   [ ] Cache Airtable data as JSON files to increase performance.
 -   [x] Add Bill of Rickies reading theme song.
--   [ ] Add show/hide toggle for Bill of Rickies history slider.
+-   [x] Add show/hide toggle for Bill of Rickies history slider.
 -   [ ] Add pull-to-refresh to web app.
 -   [ ] Add adjudication statistics.
 -   [ ] Improve support for coin flips (heads/tails, best of 3, flip for which place, etc).